 Including gold through a Gold IRA allows investors to hold physical gold bars and coins, adhering to IRS regulations.

-A diversified portfolio that includes gold can hedge against inflation, as gold values generally rise when fiat currencies lose purchasing power.
+A diversified portfolio with gold can hedge against inflation, as gold values generally rise when fiat currencies lose purchasing power.
 Historical performance indicates that gold frequently outperforms other asset classes during recessions.

 Many financial advisors recommend allocating 5-10% of your portfolio to gold, refining your investment strategy for risk management and improved returns.
 Consulting with a financial institution can facilitate this diversification.